mikeedudee/CanSatTelemetrySoftware/README.md

   - `Yaw` — Yaw reading for your Inertial Measurement Unit (IMU).
   - `Pitch` — Pitch reading for your Inertial Measurement Unit (IMU).
   - `Roll` — Roll reading for your Inertial Measurement Unit (IMU).
-  - `Velocity` — Horizontal velocity reading (derived or accesed) from the sensor
+  - `Velocity` — Vertical velocity reading (derived or accessed) from the sensor
   - `Absolute Altitude` — The fixed altitude from sea level.

 ---